sensible-hq/sensible-docs/readme-sync/v0/integrations/draft-sdk.md

+TODO: make sure beginners are comfy by talking about test directory and test `index.ts` file instructions + navigating dirs/files and running commands at right dirs.

 ## Install

-Install the dependencies using (npm/yarn/what?)
+In an environemnt where you have Node/Typescript installed (TODO reword?), install the dependencies using (npm/yarn/what?)

 ```shell
 npm install SensibleSDK